PRACTICE AREA

 The Equal Employment Opportunity Commission (EEOC) includes sexual orientation under Title VII’s definition of “sex.”

 But there are decades of laws and policies that protect LGBTQ individuals at work.
-Plus, 22 states including California have their own LGBTQ workplace protections.
+Plus, 22 states, including California, have their own LGBTQ workplace protections.
 Over 90% of Fortune 500 companies have policies that prohibit discrimination based on sexual orientation.

 That means you have rights.